 The technical process behind controlled juiciness 🥩

 The key lies in the curing and cooking.
-The beef brisket is marinated with a mixture of black pepper, coriander, garlic, and secret spices for 10 days.
-It is then slowly smoked and steamed.
+The beef brisket is marinated with a blend of black pepper, coriander, garlic, and secret spices for 10 days.
+Then it is slowly smoked and steamed.
 This method retains internal moisture without drying out the fiber.
-The result is meat that falls apart when cut, with a precise point of infiltrated fat.
-There are no shortcuts: the resting time and controlled temperature define the final texture.
+The result is meat that falls apart when cut, with an exact point of infiltrated fat.
+There are no shortcuts: resting time and controlled temperature define the final texture.

 When the sandwich is more popular than poutine 🍟

-In Montreal, this sandwich creates lines that look like a concert.
+In Montreal, this sandwich generates lines that look like a concert.
 People wait 40 minutes for a dish that is eaten in five.
-The funny thing is that while they argue about the best version, poutine (fries with cheese and gravy) watches from the corner with a forgotten face.
-But hey, nobody lines up for a plate of cold fries.
+The funny thing is that while they argue about the best version, poutine (fries with cheese and gravy) watches from the corner with a forgotten look.
+But hey, no one lines up for a plate of cold fries.
 The meat rules.